Chapter 2.76

 (3) "Services" means and includes acts performed by individuals or organizations acting as independent contractors.

-(4) "Purchasing agent" shall mean the administrative services director.
+(4) "Purchasing agent" shall mean the finance director.

 (5) "Responsive bid" means an offer, submitted by a responsible bidder in the form required by the city, to furnish supplies, materials, equipment or contractual services in conformity with the specification, delivery terms and conditions, and other requirements included in the invitation for bids.